Is Mérida Mexico Near the Beach?

 You may have heard about the influx of seasonal seaweed called sargasso or sargassum.
 This widespread genus of seaweed creates floating oases for marine species including sea turtles, seahorses, and a wide variety of fish.
 These patches of seaweed can become so large and dense they can be detected from space.

 While infrequently found in the Gulf of Mexico, the seaweed is prevalent in the Riviera Maya in the state of Quintana Roo.
 Typically present from April to August, June is the worst month.
-For more information, I’ve included a map for your review and reference.
+For more information, I’ve included a map for your review and reference about Mérida Mexico near the beach.

 Final Thoughts on Is Mérida Mexico Near the Beach